 | Sofa depth in compact rooms | Usually under 40" | 40"+ with limited circulation |

-If your sofa fails more than one of these checks, it is probably too big for the room even if it technically fits the wall.
+If your sofa fails more than one of these checks, it is probably too big for the room — even if it technically fits the wall.
+To confirm accurately, use How to Measure Your Living Room for a Sofa before making layout changes or replacing the sofa.

 Why Sofas End Up Too Big